PundiAI/fx-docs/validators/validator-setup.md

 > Note: FX has 18 decimal points.

+Copy the entire command below, after editing the required fields:
+`chain-id=fxcore` is set as our fxcore chain (don't change this) `gas="auto"` automatically assesses the gas used for this `create-validator` transaction `gas-adjustment=1.2` there will be a 20% buffer added to the automatically assessed gas amount `gas-prices="4000000000000FX"` this will be the gas price you will be paying for `from=<_name>` this is the token holding account created above that you will be binding your consensus account to to create a validator
-Copy the entire command below, after changing the `amount`, `from` and both the `monikers`.
-Currently, it is set as `100 000 FX`.
+`amount=100000000000000000000000FX` this is the amount you will be self-delegating for your validator (currently it is set as `100 000 FX`)
+`pubkey=$(fxcored tendermint show-validator)` this is your pubkey of your validator `commission-rate="0.01"` this is the commission you will be charging as a validator `commission-max-rate="0.20"` The maximum commission rate which this validator can charge.
+This parameter cannot be changed after `create-validator` is processed
+`commission-max-change-rate="0.01"` The maximum daily increase of the validator commission.
+This parameter cannot be changed after `create-validator` is processed
+`min-self-delegation="1000000000000000000"` Minimum amount of FX the validator needs to have bonded at all time.
+If the validator's self-delegated stake falls below this limit, their entire staking pool will unbond
+`moniker="choose a moniker"` This will be the name of your validator for easier identification `website="https://functionx.io"` This will be the website for delegators or the public to read more about your validator `details="To infinity and beyond!"` You can add some additional details about your validator

 If this does not work for you, please check the Common Problem section or get help on the [forum](https://forum.functionx.io).

 ```bash
 fxcored tx staking create-validator \